How to Start an Art Gallery - Between Passion and Business

 Ultimately, what it really costs to run a gallery depends on your goals, ideas, resourcefulness and own sense of value.
 If you’re a true art lover, being able to represent art as you see it over-weighs being a few digits behind once all the calculations and number crunching is done.
 Whether you run a gallery because you appreciate art or simply for its monetary aspect, you are bound to clash with the unpredictable environments of both worlds.

-However, running a successful gallery is a marathon, not a sprint, so please make sure you understand that it will definitely take some time before you start seeing profits from your investments.
+However, running a successful gallery is a marathon, not a sprint, so please make sure you understand that it will definitely take some time before you begin seeing profits from your investments.
 But once you do, there’s nothing quite like being a founder of a successful art gallery who made it through all the hoops and obstacles placed in front of you, now capable to sit back, sip wine and enjoy the creative wonders of human kind for a living.

 - Winkleman, E., How to Start and Run a Commercial Art Gallery, Allworth Press; 1st edition, 2009